Holi Festival Tour in Nepal (Celebrate Festival of Colours in Nepal)

 The Story behind Holi Festival (History of Festival of Colours)

-This festival of colors - Holi is full of religious beliefs & has a story behind it.
-Dating back to the ancient Sanskrit, it is associated with many legends.
-The foremost being of the demon king Hiranyakashyap, who demanded to be worshipped instead of the Gods and ordered the death of his son Prahlad, of was devoted to Lord Vishnu, by his sister Holika taking him into a blazing fire; as fire could not harm her.
-Vishnu saves Prahlad and turned the evil Holika to ash.
-Ever since, on the eve of the Holi, large bonfire called Holika are lit to burn evil spirits.
-And this night is marked and celebrated as Holika Dahan.
+Holi, often referred to as the Hindu festival of colors, is a vibrant celebration that holds deep religious significance.
+This festival is full of religious beliefs and has a rich history behind it.
+Dating back to ancient Sanskrit texts, Holi is associated with many legends.
+The most prominent tale revolves around the demon king Hiranyakashyap, who demanded to be worshipped instead of the Gods.
+He ordered the death of his son Prahlad, who was devoted to Lord Vishnu, by having his sister Holika take him into a blazing fire, believing the flames could not harm her.
+However, Lord Vishnu intervened, saving Prahlad and turning the malevolent Holika to ash.
+As a result, on the eve of Holi, large bonfires called Holika are lit to symbolize the burning away of evil spirits.
+This significant night is marked and celebrated as Holika Dahan, reminding everyone of the triumph of good over evil.

 Holi festival is also the story of immortal love of Lord Krishna and Radha; Krishna, in a mischievous mood, jealous of fairer skin of his beloved applied color to her skin.
 So, in Barsana the birthplace of Radha, Nandgoan, the village of Krishna and Mathura the birthplace of Krishna celebrations are spread over 16 days.